Become a Citizen Scientist

 Do you want to make a difference for our lakes, learn something new, and have a blast doing it?

-Working in teams, they measure temperature, oxygen, transparency, bacteria, nitrogen, phosphorus, and pH.
-That data provides a valuable “snapshot” of water health across our watershed, which helps drive action for clean water.
+Working in teams, volunteers collect and analyze water samples at 100 sites throughout Kosciusko, Noble, and Whitley Counties — all in one afternoon.
+The data we gather provides a valuable “snapshot” of water health across our watershed, which helps drive action for clean water.

 What to Expect